 TL;DR - It's probably enjoyable if you make it past the first episode.

 I really didn't like the story.
+At first.

 Our anime starts out at some kind of cafe of sorts, where a group of men are sitting and exhibiting what the directors seem to think is "manly behavior."